 Stacey has advised senior executives of some of the world’s most influential companies, including Johnson & Johnson, Nike, PayPal, and ITW.
 Past engagements have included advising a CEO on whom to nominate to his executive committee, working with the head of R&D at a major pharmaceutical company to create a stronger culture of innovation, and developing a competency model that served as the basis for developing general managers in a Fortune 100.

 Prior to joining Pivot, Stacey was a partner with Oliver Wyman Leadership Development, where she designed and implemented several global leadership development initiatives.
 She began her career as a consultant with RHR International; in this capacity, she assessed and coached hundreds of senior executives for companies such as Aramark, Bristol Myers Squibb, Exelon, and Merck.
-Much of her work focused on developing innovative ways to onboard executives into critically important roles.
+Much of her work focused on developing state-of-the-art methods for onboarding executives into critically important roles.

 Stacey is the author of several book chapters and articles, including “Transition Support: Best Practices from the Field” in The 2008 Pfeiffer Annual: Leadership Development series, and “Transforming Teams: A Personal and Team Development Approach” in Developing High-Performance Work Teams.
 She is also a co-author of The Third Wave: The Future of Leadership Development, a new white paper on innovations in leadership development.